Date & Time

-This keynote will explore Medicaid’s broad potential to address critical health disparities among its members, with a special focus on how the program can help prevent the COVID-19 pandemic from widening existing health disparities faced by people of color, low-income individuals, and other communities.
+This keynote explored Medicaid’s broad potential to address critical health disparities among its members, with a special focus on how the program can help prevent the COVID-19 pandemic from widening existing health disparities faced by people of color, low-income individuals, and other communities.

 Panel: Primary Care as a Catalyst for Equity